Start a Campus Chapter

 Rhonda is a trained mediator and facilitator of multiple processes of restorative justice and intergroup dialogue.
 She has led over 10,000 hours of difficult dialogues between groups in conflict, especially using the formal Sustained Dialogue 5-stage process about topics including race, hierarchy, ethnic mistrust, disability, religion, and resource and land conflicts.
 She now supports dialogue and conflict resolution with partners as diverse as technology companies, teaching hospitals, government agencies, foundations, prisons, nonprofits, and more; though she still loves when she gets to work closely with faculty, students, and staff on campuses.
 She co-built a partnership across Sudan, Sweden, Ethiopia, and Kenya, expanding the work of SD through partners at the Life and Peace Institute.
 Rhonda is interested in the intersections of cross-cultural trust-building, community organizing, conflict management, and justice.

 Rhonda lives in Washington, DC with her partner, Aaron, and their dogs.
-In her spare time, Rhonda reads, enjoys theater, and does some pro bono personal finance mentoring, especially for young people.
-Rhonda is an alumna of Princeton University, where she was first introduced to dialogue and transformative deep listening as a first-year participant in an SD group on race, which was the first time she experienced conversations that led to collaboration.
+In her spare time, Rhonda can be found reading, singing (sometimes onstage), at the theatre, or forcing a friend to look at some personal finance spreadsheet.
+Rhonda is an alumna of Princeton University, where she was first introduced to dialogue and transformative deep listening as a first-year participant in an SD group on race, her first formative conversations that led to collaboration.
+Rhonda is on the board of the National Coalition for Dialogue and Deliberation, a member of the Mid-Atlantic Facilitator Network, a Collaborative Discussion Project Coach with the Interactivity Foundation, and served as a previous Fellow through Proinspire’s Managing for Success Intensive.

 Skip to content